aalexx-le/aurora/memory-bank/style-guide.md

 ---

 *This style guide ensures consistent, maintainable, and high-quality code across the entire Xela Finance Management System.
-All developers must adhere to these standards for successful project collaboration.*
+All developers must adhere to these standards for successful project collaboration and delivery.*